Have you ever eaten macadamia nuts?

 It is important to protect the brain from oxidative stress, and it was shown in a study on rats that the macadamia nut can do this.
 Furthermore, this nut contains flavonoids which can fight free radicals in the system.

 There are many dishes where you can incorporate this nut.
 Have a look at the following YouTube video, it might give you some good ideas.

 As an Afterthought

 Macadamia nuts are a gift of nature.
 It contains many health benefits so instead of grabbing that candy bar loaded with sugar and unhealthy fats, eat some nuts instead.

 I have made a special page for you.
 It holds a collection of things you might find interesting.
 Before you leave, pay a visit to Recommendations.

 Source: Brigit Katz for the Smithsonian on June 4, 2019, Wikipedia

 Photo Source: Pixabay

-You might find it interesting to also read the following post.
-The way how we eat has an impact on the world.
+You might find it interesting to read the following post.
+The way how we eat affects the world.